batmac/ccat/README.md

 cat on steroids.
 Leveraging great go modules to ease my CLI life.

+## Install

+### Homebrew
-## install
+`brew install batmac/tap/ccatos`

+### Manually
-- get the latest release from https://github.com/batmac/ccat/releases/latest
+Get the latest release from https://github.com/batmac/ccat/releases/latest

+### Build from source
+You need a recent version of go.
-- or `go install github.com/batmac/ccat/cmd/ccat@latest`
+`go install github.com/batmac/ccat/cmd/ccat@latest` (please see below about the available tags).

+## Update
-then, you can update to the latest github release with `ccat --selfupdate`
+- You can update to the latest github release with `ccat --selfupdate`.
+- You can check against your current installed version with `ccat --check`.

-## build
+## Build tags
-you need a recent go, available build tags:
+available build tags:
 - `libcurl`: build with the libcurl opener.
 - `fileonly`: build with the local file opener only.
 - `nohl`: build without the syntax-highlighter.